 McMackin v.
 McMackin, Del.Fam.Ct.
 651 A.2d 778 (1993)

 Miller v.
 Alamo, 983 F.2d 856 (8th Cir.
 1993)

 Stewart v.
 Sullivan, 810 F.Supp.
 1102 (D.Hawaii 1993)

 In Re Yankton College, 101 B.R.
 151 (Bkrtcy.
 D.S.D.
 1989)

 Stacey v.
 Stroud, 845 F.Supp.
 1135 (S.D.W.Va.
 1993)

 Louisiana State Bar Assn v.
 Edwins, 540 So.2d 294 (La.
 1989)

-In addition to the above referenced cases, you may contact your state bar association for information regarding guidelines for the utilization of legal assistants that may have been adopted by the bar, or ethical opinions concerning the utilization of legal assistants.
+In addition to the above referenced cases, you may contact your state bar association for information regarding guidelines for the utilization of paralegals that may have been adopted by the bar, or ethical opinions concerning the utilization of paralegals.

 ©Copyright 2007 NALA, All rights reserved.